Manager, supervisor, team leader? How to choose the right job title

 • Does the position conduct performance reviews, approve raises, bonuses, etc..?

 • Who does the position report to?
-If they report directly to the CEO, then it’s more likely to be a VP or Director than a Manager,
+If they report directly to the CEO, then it’s more likely to be a VP or Director than a Manager.

 Make sure the area of the work is clear

-You don’t want your position title to be too vague, and depending on the field you’re in, this can be a challenge.
-Let’s look at marketing and communications for a moment, as there are a wide variety of management job titles that are used.
-For this exercise, we’ll just stick with the word Manager for the title.
+You don’t want your position title to be too vague; depending on your field, this can be challenging.
+Let’s look at marketing and communications briefly, as various management job titles are used.

 • Digital Marketing Manager.
 This could include email marketing, digital ads, social media, search engine optimization, and other digital fields.